Skybound Entertainment: Skybound Games

 In April 2018, Skybound announced the formation of Skybound Games, a publishing division focused on indie games, while also forming a mobile division Howyaknow, LLC.
 Coinciding with the announcement, the company also signed publishing deals for console versions of the games Slime Rancher and The Long Dark.

 In October 2018, due to the collapse of Telltale Games, Skybound Games announced they would be working on finishing up the final two episodes of The Walking Dead: The Final Season, "Broken Toys" and "Take Us Back", to end the game adaptation of their series.
 In addition to continued digital release, Skybound Games also released physical editions of the game for PlayStation 4, Xbox One, and Nintendo Switch.
+In addition to obtaining publishing rights to The Walking Dead Telltale series, allowing the games to reappear on digital storefronts after being pulled due to Telltale's closure, Skybound released a complete edition of the series on Microsoft Windows, PlayStation 4, Xbox One, and Nintendo Switch.

 In February 2019, Skybound Games announced plans to release the remastered versions of six classic Dungeon & Dragons games: Baldur's Gate, Baldur's Gate II, Baldur's Gate: Siege of Dragonspear, Icewind Dale, Planescape: Torment, and Neverwinter Nights, developed for modern computers by Beamdog, as console versions (both as physical and digital) later in the year.
 In 2020, Skybound Entertainment raised a new round of funding from the gaming company Com2uS Studios.
 The two companies signed a deal to develop a The Walking Dead mobile game.

-In June 2025 the tag fighter Invincible VS was announced, with a planned released date in 2026.
+In 2025 and 2026, Skybound expanded its focus on video games as part of its broader franchise strategy.
+CEO David Alpert described games as a long-term growth area for the company, citing it as both the highest monetization opportunity for the company and the medium in which fans spend the most time engaging with a franchise.
+Skybound’s strategy begins with developing and testing original intellectual property through lower-cost mediums such as comics and podcasts before expanding successful properties into television, film and eventually video games.